a7md0/StudentTasks/README.md

 # Student Tasks

+### Notification notes
+The notification system will start scheduling after 60 seconds of launching the app for the first time.
+Any notification that should be sent in previous days will be sechudled in the same day.
+Other notification will be sechudled accordingly with the set perfrences.

+The notification will not trigger if not in the default specified time range of 6AM - 10PM.

 ## Features
 | Feature  | Main developer | Description |
 | ------------- | ------------- | ------------- |